investindex/Psychology/README.md

 ## Mistakes made when exiting investments

-In my view, there are only about four rational reasons for a passive investor to exit a position:
+In my view, there are only about five rational reasons for a passive investor to exit a position:

 * You need to liquidate your investments to spend the money in the near future.

 * You need to adjust the level of risk in accordance with the intended purpose of the asset.

 * You decided that your investment choices were unwise in the first place.

+* Your personal ability to accept risk has changed.

 * You identified an opportunity for tax loss harvesting.